Dell Laptop

 Unlock and remove the service cover.

-When the cover removed, you can get access to the RAM, wireless card, CMOS battery, hard drive, heat sink and cooling fan.
+When the cover is removed, you can access the RAM, wireless card, CMOS battery, hard drive, heat sink, and cooling fan.

-Dell Latitude E7440 comes with a Seagate 500GB hard drive.
+The Dell Latitude E7440 comes with a 500GB Seagate hard drive.

-Remove the RAM.
-Dell Latitude E7440 has two memory slots, so you can upgrade the memory simply.
+The Dell Latitude E7440 has two memory slots, so you can easily upgrade the memory.

-Disconnect two antennas and remove one screw, you can remove the wireless card.
+Disconnect the two antennas and remove one screw.
+You can remove the wireless card.

 The laptop comes with a DW1506 wireless card, Dell P/N: OMNRG4.

-Remove four screws securing the heat sink and two screws securing the cooling fan.
+Remove the four screws securing the heat sink and the two screws securing the cooling fan.

 Disconnect one cable from the motherboard.
 The heat sink can be removed.

-Dell Latitude E7440 heat sink and cooling fan
+Close-up of the Dell Latitude E7440 heat sink and cooling fan module.

 Remove the keyboard frame.